mParticle/docs/src/pages/guides/data-master/data-planning/index.md

 ## Limits

 * Similar to our event limit for workspaces, data plans support up to 1,000 data points.
 * Managing plans with more than 400 data points in the UI can become unwieldy.
-Manage larger plans outside of the UI, either via a [Data Plan Builder](#more-about-data-plan-builder-and-templates) or the [Data Planning API](/developers/dataplanning-api).
+Manage larger plans outside the UI, either via a [Data Plan Builder](#more-about-data-plan-builder-and-templates) or the [Data Planning API](/developers/dataplanning-api).
 * You can block data only for unplanned violations: events or attributes with names that diverge from the schema defined in a data plan.

 ## Prerequisites